arryved/prometheus-nats-exporter/README.md

 # The Prometheus NATS Exporter

+Note: This is an offline Arryved fork of the official project; hopefully we can get our changes merged to the upstream at some point but the priority is to get it working.

 The Prometheus NATS Exporter consists of both a package and an application that exports [NATS server](http://nats.io/documentation/server/gnatsd-intro) metrics to [Prometheus](https://prometheus.io/) for monitoring.
 The exporter aggregates